Last Updated on

 If you buy a $100,000 house and put 20 percent down, you will have a mortgage payment, but the return on your money increases.
 If you are paying a 4 percent interest rate, your principal and interest payment will be about $382 (check out the bank rate mortgage calculator for calculating mortgage payments).
 You are only making $118 a month cash flow after subtracting the mortgage payment, but you are making a 7 percent return on your money due to the lower cash investment.

 Even though the cash on cash return is 7 percent, you are actually making much more than a 7 percent total return in the above scenario.
-You are also paying down the principle on the loan by an average of $118 each month.
+You are also paying down the principal on the loan by an average of $118 each month.
 That $118 equals another 7 percent return on your money that you would not have on a cash purchase!
 You have more than doubled your return by getting a mortgage instead of paying cash.

 The exciting part about using leverage is when you get a higher cash flow, the returns increase even more.
 If you can make $800 a month cash flow without a mortgage, you will be making 9.6 percent cash on cash return.
 With 20 percent down on the same property, you would cash flow $418 a month after the mortgage payments and make over 25 percent cash on cash return just from cash flow!
 The way to make big money in rental properties is finding properties that will give you big cash flows and buying as many as possible while leveraging your money.